null

 The metal shield also helps protect the signal from electromagnetic interference.
 Thus, coax can be placed near other electronic equipment without any issues.

-For optimal performance, the distance between the core and shield must be consistent throughout.
-The dielectric insulator makes that happen.
-It also prevents the two signals from coming in contact and canceling each other.
+For optimal performance, the distance between the core and shield must remain consistent throughout.
+The dielectric insulator makes that happen, preventing the two signals from coming in contact and canceling each other.

 All components are further insulated and protected from damage by the outer jacket.